mandeep/Travis-Encrypt/README.rst

     $ cd Travis-Encrypt
     $ python setup.py install

-Travis-Encrypt will attempt to install the cryptography package, however the package requires headers for Python.
+Travis Encrypt will attempt to install the cryptography package, however the package requires headers for Python.
 If installation fails, please see the cryptography installation guide: https://cryptography.io/en/latest/installation/